Becoming A Tattoo Artist - Everything You Need To Know

 Getting a Tattoo License

 Some states require only the tattoo shop itself to have a permit to operate, not the individuals working in it.
-But in many jurisdictions, you’ll need a personal license to work as a tattoo artist.
+Although, in many jurisdictions, you’ll need a personal license to work as a tattoo artist.
 Even if you work in a state with no licensing requirements, there may still be municipal regulations that you must comply with.

 To acquire a tattoo license (where one is required), you’ll need at a minimum to be at least 18 years of age and have successfully completed an apprenticeship with a professional tattoo artist.